-- Coronavirus Vaccine Q&A
+- Coronavirus Vaccines and Booster Shots Q&A

-When can I get the vaccine?
+Where can I get a vaccine?

 How many shots will I have to get?

-Does the vaccine work?
+Do the vaccine and boosters work?

 Are there side effects?

 With any vaccine, it's common to have symptoms like fatigue or a headache after you get it.
 This is your immune system reacting (in a good way!) to the shot.
-The side effects with the COVID vaccine are very similar to what we see with other vaccines.
+The side effects with the coronavirus vaccine are very similar to what we see with other vaccines.

 In the coronavirus vaccine studies, up to half of people reported mild symptoms like fatigue or headache after getting the shot.
 Fewer than 5 of every 100 people reported things like low grade fevers or swelling and redness where they received the shot.
 These side effects typically go away on their own after a day or two.
 Be sure to call your doctor if you have any side effects that bother you or don't go away.

 After I get the coronavirus vaccine and booster shots, can my life go back to normal?

 Not quite.
 Even with the vaccine, it may still be possible to get the virus and pass it to someone else, especially with newer variants.
 Follow guidance from the CDC or your state on safety measures you can take.